-An applicant for promotion will not serve on the College/University Promotion and Tenure Committee during the time his/her application is under review.
-If the college representative to the University Promotion and Tenure Committee is under consideration for promotion, the College Promotion and Tenure Committee will elect a replacement to take his/her place on the University Promotion Retention Committee for that academic year.
+An applicant for promotion will not serve on the College/University Promotion and Tenure Committee during the time their application is under review.
+If the college representative to the University Promotion and Tenure Committee is under consideration for promotion, the College Promotion and Tenure Committee will elect a replacement to take their place on the University Promotion Retention Committee for that academic year.